mikolajborowicz/sassandjsscript/css/notes.md

+#JAVA SCRIPT

+#Wprowadzanie tekstu na stronę za pomocą JS

-Writing into an HTML element,        using innerHTML.
+1. Writing into an HTML element,        using innerHTML.
-Writing into the HTML output using     document.write().
+2. Writing into the HTML output using     document.write().
-Writing into an alert box, using        window.alert().
+3. Writing into an alert box, using    window.alert().
-Writing into the browser console, using         console.log().
+4. Writing into the browser console, using         console.log().

+#Varibles

+document.getElementbyId().innerHTML